davidgutierrezrubio/jmathanim/manual/03_Styling/Styling.md

 ## Basic styles

-Each object has 2 colors: the draw color (changed with `.setColor`), used drawing the contour  y the fill color (changed with `.fillColor`), used to fill the object.
+Each object has 2 colors: the draw color (changed with `.drawColor`), used drawing the contour  y the fill color (changed with `.fillColor`), used to fill the object.
 Each color is stores in a `JMColor`object, with the components red, green, blue and alpha.
 The `.thickness`method sets the thickness of the stroke used to draw the object.

 ``` java
 Shape r=Shape.regularPolygon(5).fillColor(JMColor.parse("CADETBLUE")).drawColor(JMColor.parse("#041137")).thickness(5);